Common professional indemnity risks for management consultants (and how to help protect your business)

-Management consultants are often employed to turnaround failing businesses.
-Even if they achieve their set goals of making the business more efficient, but the business fails anyway, they can find themselves being sued to recover losses.
+Management consultants are often employed to turn around failing businesses.
+Even if they achieve their set goals of making the business more efficient, the business might fail anyway, and consultants can find themselves being sued to recover losses.

 Projects coming back to haunt you